rubenhuisman/octopus-deploy-variable-viewer/README.md

 Simple tool for fast lookup of Octopus Deploy variable sets.

 ## Problem
-Quick lookups isn't possible with Octopus Deploy, with this simple GUI it is ;)
+Quick lookups isn't possible with Octopus Deploy, with this simple GUI it is.

 ## Setup
 Make sure a HTTP server is serving this script.